 July 18th 2018

-In anticipation of the release of the Vulture, Drake Interplanetary has coordinated with Discovered to provide a number of experienced scavengers early models to test in the field.
+In anticipation of the release of a new version of the Vulture, Drake Interplanetary has coordinated with Discovered to provide a number of experienced scavengers early models to test in the field.
 Chosen from a pool of hundreds of applicants, archaeologist Lorenzo Chernov proposed the exploration of a secluded debris field he discovered in the Idris system.

 Here are excerpts from his logs.

 Ok, here we go.
 Day one of exploring.
 Wonder what I should call this place.
 If this was an official UEE Archaeological Society expedition, it’d probably get something generic, like ‘Debris Field 8514J-Idris system’.
 At least I’ve landed on a name for this new salvage ship.
-I think they’re officially calling it the Vulture, but this one feels like Amaira to me.
+This one feels like Amaira to me.
 I’d like to give a big shout out to the folks at Drake for letting me try it out.
 Of course, they did have a bunch of stipulations, including that I record this audio log to track my adventures and what I like about the ship, what could be improved, and so on.

 Plus, if this debris field is truly more than just a bunch of modern scrap, like I believe it is, then they’ll also get credit for making this mission happen.
 Definitely couldn’t run this op without Amaira’s help.
 No way I could afford to outfit the expedition with a Reclaimer, let alone the cost of crewing one.